clarkgrubb/data-tools/doc/tab-to-csv.1.md

 In the tab delimited format fields are delimited by tabs and records are terminated by an end-of-line marker.

-There is no mechanism for quoting tabs or newlines, and by default `csv-to-tab` will fail if they occur in the fields of the CSV file.

 # OPTIONS

 -u, \--unescape